 A federal student loan is a loan offered by the U.S. Department of Education.
 When you complete your Free Application for Federal Student Aid (FAFSA), your award letter details the money you'll receive for FGC in the form of grants, scholarships, work-study, and loans.
 Federal student loans are the only type of funding you'll need to pay back.
-Federal student loans tend to have more benefits than private loans: No need to pass a credit check, low and fixed rate of interest, several flexible repayment plans, and no penalty for prepaying the loan.
+Federal student loans tend to have more benefits than private loans:

+- No need to pass a credit check.

+- A low, fixed rate of interest.

+- Several flexible repayment plans.

+- No penalty for prepaying the loan.